CodyReichert/awesome-cl/README.md

 ----------

 * 👍 [deploy](https://shinmera.github.io/deploy) - A toolkit for binary deployment of Lisp applications, with extra support for foreign shared libraries. [zlib][33].
-* [heroku-buildpack-common-lisp](https://gitlab.com/duncan-bayne/heroku-buildpack-common-lisp) - A Heroku buildpack that uses Roswell to compile Common Lisp applications.
-LGPL3.
+* [common-lisp-heroku-example](https://github.com/fstamour/common-lisp-heroku-example) -  Example of Common Lisp server on Heroku using Docker.
 * [cube](https://github.com/xh4/cube) - Kubernetes client library for Common LISP generated from the Swagger specification.
 [MIT][200].
 * [s2i-lisp](https://github.com/container-lisp/s2i-lisp) - Source-to-Image builder image based on CentOS or alternatively RHEL7 for building Common LISP images for OpenShift (and also Docker).
 It features an up-to-date SBCL with Quicklisp installation, SLIME or SLY integration and allows customization via environment variables.
 [Apache2][89]
 * [cl-aws-runtime-test](https://github.com/y2q-actionman/cl-aws-custom-runtime-test) - An example of using Common Lisp (SBCL) as a custom runtime on AWS lambda.
 WTFPL.